Andrey-Pavlov/Front-end-Developer-Interview-Answers/README.md

 * Can you describe your workflow when you create a web page?

-* Can you describe the difference between progressive enhancement and graceful degradation? progressive enhancement - from less functionality growing to full functional graceful degradation - made full functional and then made fallbacks
+* Can you describe the difference between progressive enhancement and graceful degradation?<br/>
+progressive enhancement - from less functionality growing to full functional<br/>
+graceful degradation - made full functional and then made fallbacks<br/>
   * Bonus points for describing feature detection check is feture is exist, use fallback if not

-* Explain what "Semantic HTML" means.
+* Explain what "Semantic HTML" means.<br/>
  Html consist of only document structure information, without styling and behaviour

 * How would you optimize a websites assets/resources? (or just customer says: "Optimize my site!")
 What does it mean - "Optimize my site!".
-Figure out customer problems. (loading or rendering or markup or ...)
+Figure out customer problems. (loading or rendering or markup or ...)<br/>
-Our tookls - dev tools, page speed, fiddler, wireshark Key measuremens - loading speed, number of requests, images sizes etc.
+Our tookls - dev tools, page speed, fiddler, wireshark<br/>
+Key measuremens - loading speed, number of requests, images sizes etc.<br/>
-Put css on top
+Put css on top<br/>
-Put scripts on bottom
+Put scripts on bottom<br/>
-Avoid @import in CSS (new request, DOM rerendering (reflow or repaint)) Avoid DOM microinsertions in loop (use document.createElement()) Listen bubbling event (don't add evetlistener for each "row" - save memory) Pagination, Visualization, Infinity Scroll (avoid fetch 10000 items to show only 10) Deffered plugins initialization (on first click, for example) Minimize Http calls,
+Avoid @import in CSS (new request, DOM rerendering (reflow or repaint))<br/>
+Avoid DOM microinsertions in loop (use document.createElement())<br/>
+Listen bubbling event (don't add evetlistener for each "row" - save memory)<br/>
+Pagination, Visualization, Infinity Scroll (avoid fetch 10000 items to show only 10)<br/>
-Bundling:
+Deffered plugins initialization (on first click, for example)<br/>
+Minimize Http calls,<br/>
+Bundling:<br/>
-  -css and js, spritesheets
+  -css and js, spritesheets<br/>
-  -main and vendor
+  -main and vendor<br/>
-  -add cache busting suffix
+  -add cache busting suffix<br/>
-Minification
+Minification<br/>
-CDN (cache posibility, closer to user, CORS requests not icluded in browser number of requests restrictions) Cache headers: cache-control, expired, max-age, e-tag
+CDN (cache posibility, closer to user, CORS requests not icluded in browser number of requests restrictions)<br/>
-Images:
+Cache headers: cache-control, expired, max-age, e-tag<br/>
+Images:<br/>
  -Avoid image resize by css (4k image for icon) -Server image resize (/img.png?w=100&h=100)
- -Prevent images download before scroll to them (data-src => src) Server-side caching (Redis, KeyValue storage)
+ -Prevent images download before scroll to them (data-src => src) Server-side caching (Redis, KeyValue storage)<br/>
-Check memory leak (Browsers DevTools)
+Check memory leak (Browsers DevTools)<br/>
-JS profiling and code optimization (Browsers DevTools) Gzip or compile gzip keep-alive header - same connection for several requests web-sockets
+JS profiling and code optimization (Browsers DevTools)<br/>
+Gzip or compile gzip<br/>
+keep-alive header - same connection for several requests<br/>
+web-sockets<br/>
-Server asynchronous handlers
+Server asynchronous handlers<br/>
-Web-workers (long calculations, don't manipulate with DOM) Replace JS animation by CSS
+Web-workers (long calculations, don't manipulate with DOM)<br/>
+Replace JS animation by CSS<br/>
-Async and Deffered script attributes (async for 3rd party scripts) User AMD (RequireJS or framework built-in)
+Async and Deffered script attributes (async for 3rd party scripts)<br/>
+User AMD (RequireJS or framework built-in)<br/>
-Virtual DOM
+Virtual DOM<br/>

-* Why is it better to serve site assets from multiple domains?
+* Why is it better to serve site assets from multiple domains?<br/>
-* How many resources will a browser download from a given domain at a time? depends on browser  2 - 8
+* How many resources will a browser download from a given domain at a time?<br/>
+depends on browser  2 - 8<br/>
-* If you jumped on a project and they used tabs and you used spaces, what would you do?
+* If you jumped on a project and they used tabs and you used spaces, what would you do?<br/>
   Generalize and document style guide.
-Suggest the project utilize something like EditorConfig (http://editorconfig.org)
+Suggest the project utilize something like EditorConfig (http://editorconfig.org)<br/>
-* Write a simple slideshow page
+* Write a simple slideshow page<br/>
-  * Bonus points if it does not use JS.
+  * Bonus points if it does not use JS.<br/>
-* If you could master one technology this year, what would it be?
+* If you could master one technology this year, what would it be?<br/>
-  Advanced algorithm's
+  Advanced algorithm's<br/>
-* Explain the importance of standards and standards bodies.
+* Explain the importance of standards and standards bodies.<br/>
-  Without standards you cant be sure that you code or design works as you expect to.
+  Without standards you cant be sure that you code or design works as you expect to.<br/>
 * What is FOUC?
-How do you avoid FOUC?
+How do you avoid FOUC?<br/>
   Flash of unstyled content.
 Put css in head.
-You can also made loader (but i did not like it)
+You can also made loader (but i did not like it)<br/>

 **[[⬆]](#toc)**